 The outdoor pool is open for post-trek swims around the clock.

 At the spa, treatments make use of the hotel’s homegrown roses and local coffee.There are wellness programmes spanning three days, including detoxing coffee and coconut scrubs, and deep-muscle massages to follow your mountain-gorilla trek.
 Anyone unable to sleep after the excitement of their great-ape adventure should book the 90-minute Sleep Nest Ritual, which combines chimes and rain sticks with acupressure and aromatherapy.

 Camo, neutral linens and general conservationist gear; extra points for binoculars.

-All ages are welcome, but the experiences in the national park are not geared towards children – the minimum age for gorilla trekking is 15.
+Over-10s are welcome, but the experiences in the national park are not geared towards children – the minimum age for gorilla trekking is 15.
 Younger children can enjoy the games room at the Jack Hanna Cottage, nature walks, archery and cycling, though.